 Challenges of Democracy: A Proposal for Costa Rica

-The "Challenges of Democracy: A Proposal for Costa Rica" process was convened by UNDP and FLACSO.
-A group of national experts, convened by the Office of the United Nations Development Program, helped lay the groundwork for a discussion in Costa Rica that led to a large group of Costa Rican citizens convening to develop a broad and pluralistic discussion process around four issues that, in the debate with the experts, were chosen as good starting points for a discussion.
-The process installed "Deliberative Circles" of a multidisciplinary nature and which were integrated by forty recognized Costa Rican professionals.
-These were spaces for the discussion and formulation of proposals in relation to the four priority thematic axes: representation and political parties; the role of the State; the issue of decentralization and accountability.
-From this process came a series of documents that were published in their original integrity, based on the assumption that they are products of the collective work of the group members and reveal their priorities, styles, competencies and opinions.
-All of them fulfill the essential requirement to present concrete proposals whose purpose is to contribute to both the illustrated debate and the formation of public policies.
+The "Challenges of Democracy: A Proposal for Costa Rica" process was convened by the UNDP (United Nations Development Programme) and FLACSO (Latin American Faculty in Social Sciences).
+A group of national experts, convened by the UNDP Office, helped lay the groundwork for a discussion about the country's situation.
+This process led a large group of Costa Rican citizens to come together and develop a broad and pluralistic discussion process around four issues that emerged from the previous debate with the experts, issues that were identified as good starting points for a nationwide discussion.
+The process installed "Deliberative Circles" of a multidisciplinary nature, integrated by forty recognized Costa Rican professionals.
+These were spaces for deliberation and the formulation of proposals in relation to the four priority thematic axes: representation and political parties; the role of the State; decentralization; and accountability.
+From this process, a series of documents emerged and were published in their original integrity, based on the assumption that they are products of the collective work of the group members and reveal their priorities, styles, qualifications and opinions.
+All of them fulfill the essential requirement to present concrete proposals whose purpose is to contribute to both the illustrated debate and the generation of relevant public policies.

 Formalization: is the innovation embedded in the constitution or legislation, in an administrative act, or not formalized at all?

 Frequency: how often does the innovation take place: only once, sporadically, or is it permanent or regular?